percona/pmm/docs/details/architecture.md

 ![!image](../_images/diagram.pmm.client-architecture.png)

-The PMM Client package consist of the following:
+The PMM Client package consists of the following:

 - `pmm-admin` is a command-line tool for managing PMM Client, for example, adding and removing database instances that you want to monitor. ([Read more](../details/commands/pmm-admin.md)).